hackiftekhar/IQKeyboardManager/README.md

     //(Optional)Enable autoToolbar behaviour.
 If It is set to NO. You have to manually create UIToolbar for keyboard.
     //[[IQKeyboardManager sharedManager] setEnableAutoToolbar:YES];

-    //(Optional)Setting toolbar behaviour to IQAutoToolbarBySubviews to manage previous/next according to UITextField's hirarchy in it's SuperView.
+    //(Optional)Setting toolbar behaviour to IQAutoToolbarBySubviews to manage previous/next according to UITextField's hierarchy in it's SuperView.
 Set it to IQAutoToolbarByTag to manage previous/next according to UITextField's tag property in increasing order.
     //[[IQKeyboardManager sharedManager] setToolbarManageBehaviour:IQAutoToolbarBySubviews];

     //(Optional)Resign textField if touched outside of UITextField/UITextView.